I have notice I have a tendency to focus on the negative while ignoring the positives in my life.

 Beth and I ready for the doors to open

 My railroad Hard Hat Collection

-We just finished our latest train show last weekend and we were very pleased with the sales and the outcome.
+We just finished our latest train show last weekend, and we were delighted with the sales and the outcome.
 We now have a small clientele that looks for us at the train shows they attend, which is nice.
 We are now ready to take our small but growing business to the next level by increasing the number of shows we attend as vendors.

 There is a better way to live your life, you do not need to be stuck hiding from the “real” world.

 You may be asking yourself, “what does all this have to do with my first paragraph?”
 When I realized I was stuck in my house not doing or accomplishing anything, I realized I needed to change.
 So the first thing I did was to start this blog.
 The blog gives me satisfaction and helps fill the time I normally dedicated to doing nothing.
 But while the blog keeps me busy, it also serves as a good excuse to stay in the house and continue hiding from the “real” world.
 My fledgling train business allows me to connect with people, to focus on something I enjoy and am passionate about.
 It allows me to get up and spend some of my days looking for products to sell and finding wholesale distributors.
 Finding wholesale distributors who sell railroad items is vastly harder than learning Greek and Hebrew in seminary.